Braundo/kubernetes-guide/docs/networking/overview.md

 - Kubernetes does not come with a built-in solution for Pod networking, but it does have clear expectations:
     - Every Pod should have it’s own unique IP address
     - Every Pod should be able to communicate with every other Pod on the same Node
-    - Every Pod should be able to communicate with every other Pod on other nodes *without* NAT
+    - Every Pod should be able to communicate with every other Pod on other Nodes *without* NAT
 <br><br>

 - There mare any networking solutions that solve this for you: